 - Opting for more fruits and veggies

-Researchers have found that diet and exercise increase PCOS women’s chances of fertility.
+Research has found that diet and exercise increase PCOS women’s chances of fertility.
 There is no one-size-fits-all diet for women with PCOS.
-Instead, women should look to eat whole foods with high nutritious value.
+Instead, look to eat whole foods with high nutritious value.

 Have your weight and body mass index (BMI) measured by your doctor.
 These calculations will show you how much weight you need to lose (or gain) before you reach your ideal body composition.